Two-spirit musicians show with RSO a beacon to Indigenous, queer youth | CBC News

 When the Buffalo Girls is took the stage in Regina Saturday night, the show wasn't just about their music.

-Alongside their songs were anecdotes about life and about their experience as a musically talented, two-spirit couple, to provides comfort to two-spirit youth walking the same path.
+Alongside their songs were anecdotes about life and about their experience as a musically talented, two-spirit couple to provide comfort to two-spirit youth walking the same path.

 The Buffalo Girls are a trio of musicians: Cris Derksen, a Cree Juno-nominated cellist and composer, her wife Rebecca Benson on vocals and Jesse Baird on the drums.